 Paris is brimming with charming markets offering everything from food & drink to books and antiques – and spring is an excellent time to explore them.
 Whether you’re looking for fresh garden produce, unique vintage goods, or just want to immerse yourself in the local culture, the French capital offers an outstanding variety of permanent, weekly, covered, or outdoor fairs to choose from.

 Some of the finest markets in Paris include Les Puces de Saint-Ouen, Marche Paul Bert, Les Puces de Montreuil, and Marche de Porte de Vanves – all perfect for antique lovers and bargain hunters; as well as Bastille, Mouffetard, Marche Rue de Dejean, Marché des Enfants Rouges, and Boulevard Raspail – ideal for foodies.

 Villette Sonique Festival

-This year (2018), the event takes place between May 25 and May 30, and promises an equally electrifying program.
-Besides concerts, Villette Sonique offers a plethora of interesting activities such as workshops, meetings, and child-friendly music fairs.
+This year (2023), the event takes place during May and promises an equally electrifying program.
+Besides concerts, Villette Sonique offers a plethora of interesting activities, such as workshops, meetings, and child-friendly music fairs.